Charlotte Scott: Work

 Moving to the United States in 1885, she became one of eight founding faculty and Associate Professor of Mathematics at Bryn Mawr College, and Professor from 1888 to 1917.
 She was the first mathematician at Bryn Mawr College and the first department head.
 During this period she directed the PhD theses of some pioneering women mathematicians.
-Of the nine women to earn doctorates in mathematics in the nineteenth century, three studied with Scott.
+Of the nine other women to earn doctorates in mathematics in the nineteenth century, three studied with Scott.

 Her mathematical speciality was the study of specific algebraic curves of degree higher than two.
 Her book An Introductory Account of Certain Modern Ideas and Methods in Plane Analytical Geometry was published in 1894 and reprinted thirty years later.
 Scott was one of the first English language textbook writers to be "perfectly aware" of the "distinction between a general principle and a particular example".
 She played an important role in the transition to twentieth century custom of abstract mathematical proofs.

-In 1891 she became the first woman to join the New York Mathematical Society, later called the American Mathematical Society.
+In 1891, she became the first woman to join the New York Mathematical Society, later called the American Mathematical Society.
 She served as the first woman on the first Council of the American Mathematical Society in 1894, and received an acclaimed review from the Society in 1896.
 She is also credited with being the author of the first mathematical research paper written in the US that was widely recognised in Europe, "A Proof of Noether's Fundamental Theorem" (Mathematische Annalen, Vol. 52 (1899)).
 She was one of only four women to attend the inaugural International Congress of Mathematicians in Zurich in 1897; the other three were Iginia Massarini, Vera von Schiff, and Charlotte Wedell.

 In 1906 Scott served as vice-president of the American Mathematical Society.